-Molokini Crater was the first dive site of Hawaii I added to my bucket list.
-The description of a semi-submerged crater of an ancient volcano was enough to get me thrilled about diving it.
+Molokini Crater was the first dive site in Hawaii I added to my bucket list.
+The description of a semi-submerged crater of an ancient volcano was enough to get me thrilled about diving into it.
 When I read the uninhabited atoll was a State marine sanctuary with excellent visibility, diving in Molokini Crater became my primary target for the day I would make it to Hawaii.

 Depending on your scuba diving level, you can sign up for dive trips inside the crater (easier) or at the back wall (advanced divers only).
 There are 8 official dive sites at Molokini Island between the inner crater and the back wall.

 “Middle Reef” is the main dive site inside Molokini Crater.
 With a maximum depth of 20 m, divers are usually surrounded by thousands of pyramid butterflyfish, sergeant fish and giant trevally.
-One of the greatest advantages of diving in Molokini instead of shore diving in Maui is the improved visibility underwater, which often reaches 40 m.
+One of the greatest advantages of diving in Molokini instead of shore diving in Maui is the underwater visibility which often reaches 40 m.
 Once at the bottom of the reef, look closer, and you may see Hawaiian damselfish, racoon butterflyfish and the rarest of all, the flame angelfish.

 Right outside the moon crescent-shaped island, the “Back Wall” is a sensational dive along a breathtaking deep wall covered in finger coral and red pencil urchins.
-Advanced divers can descend down to 40 m, but the wall plunges far below.
-Beyond the depth of this dive, currents can be strong, but this is the exact reason why it’s also an excellent place for unforgettable encounters with pelagic species such as whale sharks.
+Advanced divers can descend to 40 m, but the wall plunges far below.
+Beyond the depth of this dive, currents can be strong, but this is why it’s also an excellent place for unforgettable encounters with pelagic species such as whale sharks.

 Diving in Lahaina